secureworks/BETTER/README.rst

 =======

-This document defines a schema and standard for embedding metadata in intrusion detetection system (IDS) rules.
+This document defines a schema and standard for embedding metadata in intrusion detection system (IDS) rules.
 The discussed metadata is composed as key-value pairs and is primarily intended to communicate teleological and taxonomic information about the rule in which it resides.